rishyendra333/comp423-course-notes/docs/tutorials/go-setup.md

 * Reviewer: [Rachit Bajpai](https://github.com/rbajpai-unc)

 ## Introduction to Go
-Go (often referred to as Golang) is a programming language developed by Google engineers Robert Griesemer, Rob Pike, and Ken Thompson.
-It was born out of frustration with existing languages being used at Google in 2007, and was officially announced in 2009.
+Go (often referred to as Golang) is a programming language developed in 2009 by Google engineers Robert Griesemer, Rob Pike, and Ken Thompson.
+It was born out of frustration with existing languages being used at Google.
 The language was designed to address the challenges of large-scale software development at Google.

 Key Features of Go:

-- It's concurrency allows you to run multiple tasks simultaneously, making it
+- It's concurrency allows you to run multiple tasks simultaneously
 - Simple, efficient, and easy to learn
 - Automatic garbage collection manages the memory for you